 Want to make your Gmail messages more secure and private?
 Then you’re in the right place.
 This guide will tell you everything you need to know about using PGP encryption with Gmail to prevent attackers from snooping into your messages.
-From why you should use it, to the different options available, and every step of the configuration, this tutorial will turn you into a PGP-pro in just a few minutes.
+From why you should use it, to the different options available — and every step of their configuration — this tutorial will turn you into a PGP-pro in just a few minutes.

 Why would anyone want to use PGP encryption with Gmail?

 To start with, normal email isn’t secure by any metric.
+Most emails are sent as plaintext and then stored on servers somewhere in the world.
 Once the message leaves your account, there are a number of points at which it can be intercepted, read, and even altered.

 Sure, regular email is a good option for a lot of mundane tasks.
-It’s fine for sending orders to the intern about what you want for lunch, discussing which shade of blue would look best in the new marketing materials, or for planning your grandmother’s birthday party.
+It’s fine for discussing which shade of blue to paint your living room or for planning your grandmother’s birthday party.

-For anything more sensitive or valuable, let’s say sending top-secret business documents, or planning a political protest against a totalitarian regime, then normal email isn’t suitable.
+For anything more sensitive or valuable, let’s say revealing corporate wrongdoing planning a political protest against a totalitarian regime, then normal email isn’t suitable.
 It’s also not a great idea for anyone who is worried about online stalking or cybercrime.

-PGP encryption offers you a way to continue using email, without having to worry about these concerns.
+Rather than wait for E2EE to be formally rolled out, PGP encryption offers Gmail users a way to continue using email, without having to worry about privacy concerns.
 With a normal email account and a few adaptations, you can easily use Gmail to send secure messages.
 These messages can only be opened and viewed using your intended recipient’s private key.

 If you want to take a step back and learn a little bit more about PGP, what it is, how it works and how it keeps you safe, then our guide on PGP encryption will give you all of the information you need.

-Otherwise, the only technical details you really need to know are that PGP keeps your communications safe by allowing you to encrypt messages using the recipient’s public key, which can only be accessed with their private key, something which only they should have access to.
+Otherwise, the only technical details you really need to know are that PGP keeps your communications safe by allowing you to encrypt messages using the recipient’s public key.
+These messages can only be accessed using their private key — which only they should have access to.

-It can also be used to both confirm that a message has been sent by the person that claims to be the sender, preventing attackers from fraudulently sending messages.
+PGP can also be used to both confirm that a message has been sent by the person that claims to be the sender, and to prevent attackers from fraudulently sending messages.
 PGP can prove that a message hasn’t been tampered with by a third party along the way as well, showing whether or not a message retains its initial integrity.
-Both of these tasks are done with digital signatures.
+Both of these tasks are achieved using digital signatures.

 Is using PGP encryption with Gmail a good solution for your threat level?